 What if I or someone I know is in crisis?

-Women are more likely than men to attempt suicide.
+Men with depression are at risk for suicide.
 If you or someone you know is in crisis, get help quickly.

 - Call your doctor.

 - Go to the nearest hospital emergency room.

 - Call the toll-free, 24-hour hotline of the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255); TTY: 1-800-799-4TTY (1-800-799-4889).